 Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

-AFOs can enhance children’s mobility by keeping their feet and legs in proper alignment, correcting abnormal walking patterns, and improving the child’s stability and overall posture.
-However, it’s important to note that for your child to get the full benefits that the AFOs have to offer, you must fit them in the correct type of shoes.
-I have put together a list of the best shoes for kids with AFOs based on my many years of shoe fitting experience.
+AFOs can enhance your child’s mobility by keeping the feet and legs in proper alignment, correcting abnormal walking patterns, and improving stability and overall posture.
+It’s important to note that for your child to get the full benefits that the AFOs have to offer, you must fit them in the correct types of shoes.
+The best shoes for kids with AFOs provide a stable base of support, extra depth, and they are lightweight and flexible at the same time.

 My Experience Helping Children Find Shoes for AFOs